AhmadAlKhaldi86/OAuth/README.md

   - Run the container --> docker run -p 3030:8080 -d nodeexpress
   - Open in  chrome --> http://localhost:8080
   - to stop the application RUN --> docker copntainer THEN docker container stop 9e13d736c9d2

 - Run with node locally:
+  - Start your local mongodb.
+I am running in - mlaunch start
   - node src/app.js
 ### Routes
 - We dont want our code to look messy so we want to modulerize our code.